michaellperry/Correspondence/README.md

 Correspondence
 ==============

-Collaboration framework

-*Project Description*
-{project:description}
+The Correspondence Collaboration Framework caches data on the mobile device, and queues changes while offline.
+When a connection becomes available, it synchronizes changes with a central distributor.
+While online, it updates the user interface in real time as other users make changes.

-!!
-Set up a distributor
+## Set up a distributor
-Go to [url:http://correspondencecloud.com] to set up a Correspondence distributor.
+Go to http://correspondencecloud.com to set up a Correspondence distributor.
 This is how devices running your app will collaborate with each other.
+You can use our distributor, or deploy your own to IIS or Azure.

-!!
-Download using NuGet
+## Download using NuGet
 Create a portable class library for your model.
 Add the package:
 * Correspondence.Model